The Ultimate Guide To Tipping In Europe

 Ultimate Guide To Tipping In Europe By Country

 Most countries follow the same general guidelines when it comes to tipping in Europe.
 Of course, one should always research the intended destination before traveling in order to make sure that you are fully up to date.
 Train travel can often take you through several countries at the same time, so being sure exactly what to do in each one is always helpful.
 Some countries do stand out from their counterparts in terms of rules, however.

 Iceland And Scandinavia

 Whether it is a throwback to their Viking origins or just simple politeness, these countries prefer you not to tip at all.
 Most restaurants and services will have the tip included in the bill.
-It is still appropriate to round the bill up to the nearest Euro in lieu of a tip either via cash or credit card.
+It is still appropriate to round the bill up to the nearest Euro instead of a tip either via cash or credit card.

 Greece And Cyprus

 The Greek’s do everything a bit differently, and tipping is no exception.
 Larger bills require smaller tips and smaller bills require larger tips.

 Leave at least a 5% tip, in cash for servers, even if the bill includes gratuity.
 Cash is always king in most European countries, and Austria is no different.